HarvestMondello/Colorado-climbing-route-analysis/docs/routes/rmnp/casual-route.md

 ## Related FKTs:

 ### Fastest Known Time (FKT): Long's Triathlon
-- **Rules:** Boulder to Long's East TH via human powered bike, run to the base of the Diamond, ascent the Casual Route, top out on the summit of Long's.
+- **Rules:** Boulder to Long's East TH via human powered bike, run to the base of the Diamond, ascent the Casual Route, top out on the summit of Long's Peak.
 Run down to the TH and bike back to Boulder
   - All known FKTs involve:
     - Soloing approach (YDS 5.8)
     - Simul climbing with Micro Traxion or similar device or solo